lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* MUST be called by the Emergency Activation Committee address.
+- MUST be called by the Emergency Activation Committee address.
-* The Emergency Mode MUST NOT be active.
+- The Emergency Mode MUST NOT be active.

+---

-### Function: EmergencyProtectedTimelock.emergencyExecute
+### Function: `EmergencyProtectedTimelock.emergencyExecute`

 ```solidity
 function emergencyExecute(uint256 proposalId)